gavinr/csv-to-geojson/readme.md

 ================

 Need to convert some CSV points to GeoJSON?
 This is a simple project that helps you do that: it converts a CSV with latitude/longitude columns into GeoJSON Points.
-The remaining columns become the point properties.
+The remaining columns are converted to point properties.

 Example/Production site: http://csv.togeojson.com/